Earthsea: Setting

-Geography
+Geography and climate

 The world of Earthsea is one of sea and islands: a vast archipelago of hundreds of islands surrounded by mostly uncharted ocean.
 Earthsea contains no large continents.
 The largest island, Havnor, at approximately 380 mi across, is about the size of Great Britain.
-The cultures of Earthsea are literate non-industrial civilizations and not direct analogues of the real world.
-The overall climate of Earthsea is temperate, comparable to the mid-latitudes (over a distance of about 1800 mi) of the northern hemisphere of the Earth.
+The overall climate of Earthsea is temperate, comparable to the mid-latitudes of the northern hemisphere of Earth.
 There is a yearly transition from warm summers to cold and snowy winters, especially on northern islands like Gont and Osskil.
 In the southern regions of Earthsea, it can be much warmer.

+People and cultures

+The cultures of Earthsea are not direct analogues of those of the real world, but are literate non-industrial civilizations.

+Technologically, Earthsea is an early Iron Age society, with bronze used in places where iron is scarce.
+Ged's father is a bronze-smith.
+Weapons also include the use of wood and other hard but easily crafted metals.

 Most of the people of Earthsea have brown skin.
 In the Archipelago, "red-brown" skin is typical; however, the people of the East Reach have darker "black-brown" complexions.
 The people of Osskil in the north are described as having lighter, sallow complexions, while the Kargs of the Kargad Lands are "white-skinned" and often "yellow-haired".
 Le Guin has criticized what she described as the general assumption in fantasy that characters should be white and the society should resemble the European Middle Ages.
-Richard Erlich writes that Earthsea is "Earth in a legendary time", not some other planet.
-Having power centralized under a king could, Erlich writes, be the "least bad political option".
-He places the era as something like the Bronze Age for Gont at the start of A Wizard of Earthsea, and the later period of rule by kings, started by Lebannen, as resembling Mycenaean Greece as mentioned by Homer.